Spatially covariant gravity with a dynamic lapse function: Quadratic action and field transformation

-In this section, we construct a class of quadratic action with two DoFs in the case that the lapse function is dynamic.
+In this section, we construct a class of quadratic actions with two DoF in the case that the lapse function is dynamic.
 Let us start from the action

 where $^{(3)}R$ is the spatial curvature.
 As a first step, we assume that the coupling functions $a$, $\beta$, $c_1$, $c_2$, $\gamma$ and $f$ only depend on $N$.
-Generally, this theory has 4 DoFs.
-Applying the conditions \eqref{dof3condition1} and \eqref{dof3condition2} to eliminate a scalar mode, we get
+Generally, this theory has four DoF.
+Applying the conditions \eqref{DoF3condition1} and \eqref{DoF3condition2} to eliminate a scalar mode, we get

 Note that there is no constraint on $\gamma$ and $f$.
 Substituting this condition \eqref{ivcond1} into the action \eqref{quadraaction1}, we get